xue-yun-liang/dse_env/README.md

 The observation is a `ndarray` with shape `(8,)` with the values corresponding to the following 8 variables:

-the value rrange can be adjusted by adjust the dimension_discrete's 'rrange'
+The value rrange can be adjusted by adjust the dimension_discrete's 'rrange'

 | Num | Observation  | default_value   |  step    |   Min    | Max      |
 |-----|--------------|-----------------|----------|----------|----------|